Lakers–Suns rivalry: The 1990s and Early 2000s

 By the start of the 1990s, the Lakers were nearing the end of their Showtime era of basketball with Kareem Abdul-Jabbar retiring, most of their other key players from that decade either retiring or leaving the Lakers (including Kurt Rambis later joining the Suns in the 1989–90 season), and the rest of their key players getting older and not keeping up with their system like they used to.
 Despite the end coming closer, the Lakers still managed to get the best record in the NBA at 63–19, while the Suns were getting closer to their caliber with a third-place finish in the Western Conference and second-place finish in the Pacific Division.
 This helped culminate into a rematch of the 1989 Western Conference Finals in the semi-final round in 1990, as the Suns hoped to overcome their personal demons during that series (Cotton Fitzsimmons had a 0–37 record against the Lakers when coaching in the Great Western Forum at the time and the Suns not only hadn't won a playoff series yet to the Lakers, but they also lost 21 straight games while in The Forum dating back to 1984).
 The Suns managed to take their first step forward in their playoff rivalry with the Lakers by stealing Game 1 from the Lakers at the Great Western Forum with great performances by Tom Chambers, Mark West, and Kevin Johnson being key leaders in their 104–102 win.
 While the Lakers delivered a crushing blow to the Suns in Game 2 to even the series up, having home court advantage the rest of the way led to the Suns getting a 3–1 series lead over the Lakers at the Arizona Veterans Memorial Coliseum, with a chance to defeat the Lakers in the playoffs for the first time ever after failing to do so back in 1970.
 However, Magic Johnson and the Lakers weren't going to let them win the series that easily, as they commanded a 15-point lead early in Game 5 with Magic scoring a game-high 43 points as their de facto team leader.
 However, the Suns' own Johnson in Kevin Johnson had a comparable performance of his own with 37 points and 8 assists, with Mark West's 16 rebounds helping the Suns pull off a 106–103 upset win to defeat the Lakers for the first time ever in the playoffs.
 While the Suns ultimately failed to reach the NBA Finals that year, players like Tom Chambers and Eddie Johnson felt like they had truly made it with the series.
-After that series, the Lakers fired Pat Riley and replaced him with Mike Dunleavy Sr. and left behind Michael Cooper to have one last shot at a championship with the Showtime Lakers before failing to defeat the Chicago Bulls (led by Michael Jordan and Scottie Pippen with Phil Jackson coaching them) and leaving behind the Showtime era for good with the unexpected announcement of Magic Johnson having HIV and subsequently retiring by force of fear of the disease afterward.
+After the series, Pat Riley stepped down as Lakers head coach and was replaced with Mike Dunleavy Sr. and left behind Michael Cooper to have one last shot at a championship with the Showtime Lakers before failing to defeat the Chicago Bulls (led by Michael Jordan and Scottie Pippen with Phil Jackson coaching them) and leaving behind the Showtime era for good with the unexpected announcement of Magic Johnson having HIV and subsequently retiring by force of fear of the disease afterward.